Pharmacy Technician Schools in Oklahoma City

 All students are given a broad overview of the duties and responsibilities of working pharmacy technicians as well as extensive preparation to sit the PTCE certification exam.
 Students must also complete a 50-hour externship with a local employer prior to graduation, something that gives them real world experience future employers may find especially attractive.

-The cost of the program is currently $1,655.00 and includes books, lab fees and background and drug testing.
+The cost of the program is listed on their website and includes books, lab fees and background and drug testing.
 As it is a cash only offering, traditional financial aid or private student loans are not available to cover the cost, but the school does offer an interest free payment program for those who would prefer to break up the cost.